txt/mase/src/doc/SYLLABUS.md

 **Expected Workload:** This is tools-based subject and it is required that students learn and use those tools (Python, repositories, etc).
 Students  MUST be prepared to dedicate AT LEAST 5-8 working hours a week to this class (excluding the time spent in the classroom).
-Laboratory instruction is not included in this subject.
+Laboratory instruction is not included in this subject (but the first three weeks will be spent on some in-depth programming tutorials).
+Note that the workload for masters and Ph.D. students will be different (see above).

 **Grading:** The following grade scale will be used: